DisnakeDev/disnake/docs/api/events.rst

             if message.content.startswith('$hello'):
                 await message.reply(f'Hello, {message.author}!')

-The above pieces of code are essentially equal, and both respond with "Hello, {message author's username here}!" message when a user sends "$hello" message.
+The above pieces of code are essentially equal, and both respond with ``Hello, {author's username here}!`` message when a user sends a ``$hello`` message.

 .. warning::

     Event handlers described here are a bit different from :class:`~ext.commands.Bot`'s *event listeners*.

-    :class:`Client`'s event handlers are *unique*: you can't have two :func:`on_message`, two :func:`on_member_ban` etc. With :class:`~ext.commands.Bot` however, you can have as much *listeners* of the same type as you want.
+    :class:`Client`'s event handlers are unique, which means you can only have one of each type (i.e. only one `on_message`, one `on_member_ban`, etc.).
+With :class:`~ext.commands.Bot` however, you can have as many *listeners* of the same type as you want.

-    Please also note that using :meth:`Bot.event() <disnake.ext.commands.Bot.event>` decorator is the same as using :class:`Client`'s
-    :meth:`~Client.event` (since :class:`~ext.commands.Bot` subclasses :class:`Client`) and does not allow to listen/watch
+    Also note that :meth:`Bot.event() <disnake.ext.commands.Bot.event>` is the same as :class:`Client`'s :meth:`~Client.event` (since :class:`~ext.commands.Bot` subclasses :class:`Client`) and does not allow to listen/watch
     for multiple events of the same type.
-Consider using :meth:`Bot.listen() <disnake.ext.commands.Bot.listen>` for that.
+Consider using :meth:`Bot.listen() <disnake.ext.commands.Bot.listen>` instead.

 .. note::

     Events can be sent not only by Discord.
-For instance, if you use :ref:`commands extension <disnake_ext_commands>`, you'll also receive various events related to your commands' execution process.
+For instance, if you use the :ref:`commands extension <disnake_ext_commands>`, you'll also receive various events related to your commands' execution process.

-If an event handler raises an exception, :func:`on_error` will be called to handle it, which defaults to print a traceback and ignoring the exception.
+If an event handler raises an exception, :func:`on_error` will be called to handle it, which defaults to printing a traceback and ignoring the exception.

 .. warning::

-    All the events must be a |coroutine_link|_.
-If they aren't, then you might get unexpected errors.
-In order to turn a function into a coroutine they must be ``async def`` functions.
+    Every event handler/listener must be a |coroutine_link|_.
+In order to turn a function into a coroutine, they must be ``async def`` functions.

 Reference
 ---------